 Manufacturers

-The commissioner of health has selected and will continue to regulate two in-state manufacturers.
+The commissioner of health licensed and regulates two in-state manufacturers.

 Each manufacturer may have up to four satellite distribution locations.